spine-tools/SpineOpt.jl/docs/src/advanced_concepts/ramping_and_reserves.md

 It should be noted that it is perfectly possible to omit all of the constraining parameters mentioned above.
 However, once either of the ramping parameters is defined, it is necessary to also assign values to the other parameters.
 E.g. if a user only wants to restrict the spinning ramp up capability of a unit, one also has to assign values to the `max_startup_ramp`, `min_Shutdown_Ramp` etc.
 ### Illustrative examples
 #### Step 1: Simple case of unrestricted unit
 When none of the ramping parameters mentioned above are defined, the unit is considered to have full ramping flexibility.
 This means that in any given timestep, its output can be any value between 0 and its capacity, regardless of what the output of the unit was in the previous timestep, and regardless of the on- or offline status or the unit in the previous timestep.
-Provided that this does not conflict with the [Unit commitment constraints](@ref) restrictions that are defined for this unit.
+Provided that this does not conflict with the [Unit commitment](@ref) restrictions that are defined for this unit.
 Parameter values for a `unit__node` relationship are illustratively given below.
 * `max_shutdown_ramp`  : 1
 * `min_shutdown_ramp`  : 0
 * `max_start_up_ramp`  : 1